mdbs99/xavier/README.md

 We want to write elegant, clean, and maintainable code using OOP.

+## Dependencies

+Internally, this project uses other built-in XML library for each compiler.
+Besides that, we are using other packages:

+* [James](https://github.com/mdbs99/james) — is a collection of classes and interfaces for truly object-oriented projects.

 ## How to contribute?

 To contribute we suggest following these steps: